Medical Women in America (and beyond)

 She returned to Boston and attempted to practice medicine for two years.
 She attempted to gain acceptance into the Massachusetts Medical Society, but they rejected her application asserting that it was their duty to only examine male candidates for membership.

-Following the route of Elizabeth Blackwell, Nancy went to Paris (“with her physician brother” who is he?
+Following the post graduate path of Elizabeth Blackwell, Nancy went to Paris (“with her physician brother” who is he?
 UNSOLVED MYSTERY - SOLVED Israel Tisdale Talbog, he was inspired by his sister Grad of Homeopathic Medical College of Pennsylvania in 1853 & Harvard Medical School in 1854) Nancy studied in Paris, on her return voyage she met a wealthy, recently widowed gentlemen Amos Binney of Boston.
 Nancy would go on to have 6 children, her medical practice would take a back seat seat for a while, until she opens a free dispensary for women in 1874.

 Today the diploma of the College was conferred upon her, an honor which she has faithfully earned, for she has been a faithful student, and I am told by the Professors that she stands One of the first, if not the very first in medical knowledge in a class of more than fifty graduates.
 She has won the esteem and respect of all the Professors and students, and many have been the tokens of respect bestowed.